BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 !battle(["CL:4R1-C3", :BRELOOM, 0], "Short-Circuit Field")

 This is a very tough fight with a custom, overpowered Breloom robot!
-Thankfully it's still a 6v1 so you should be able to figure out a way to take it out.
-It does have mixed attacks, the ability to put you to sleep, and a set up move, so be careful as it alone can counter many strategies.
+With mixed attacks, the ability to put you to sleep, and a set up move, it can sweep.
+Wear it down with status conditions and stat debuffs to win!

 Once you win, a **Gastly** will pop out of the robot.
 It will run around the robot to hide from you, but you can battle it by talking to it if you're quick enough.
 I recommend disabling speed up for this part.